 Our largest leap involved deciding to make KINDR entirely “dark mode”.
 This changed the entire atmosphere of the platform and made it feel like a cozier and exciting place to be.

-Through a quick and easy sign-up process, users are able to make their profiles.
+Through a quick and easy sign-up process, users are able to make their profiles and filter through what they're interested in.

 From any page, users will be able to access their profile page by clicking their top-right icon.